 The 40 Inch Jedi Returns.
 How Head Lice Rocked My World

-Last week my son Brennan came down with a case of lice.
+Last week my son Brennan came down with a case of head lice.
 We have no idea where he got it from.

 It could have been school.
 I could have been trying on Halloween masks.
 Who knows?